-People often discover a narcissist long after the fact; after they have been discarded and humiliated.
-This inevitably raises the question: Is there a quick way to determine if someone is a narcissist?
+People often only discover a narcissist long after the fact — once they have been abused, humiliated and discarded.
+This inevitably raises the question: Is there a quick way to tell if someone is a narcissist?
 The answer to this is yes, with some caveats.

 The first thing to consider is whether a person might be a grandiose, overt narcissist, or a fragile, covert narcissist.